-In fiscal year 2012, NCADD-NJ began the expansion and integration of the WFNJ Behavioral Health Initiative (BHI) into the 14 remaining New Jersey counties; this initiative became fully implemented in fiscal year 2013.
-The WNFJ SAI/BHI is now located in all 21 New Jersey counties, with 61 licensed or certified care coordinators located in the county boards of social services or One-Stop Career Centers.
-In fiscal year 2013, WFNJ SAI/BHI Care Coordinators conducted 9,170 assessments, 7,310 were assessed to need treatment, and of those assessed to need treatment 5,964 entered treatment (82%).
+The WNFJ SAI/BHI is located in all 21 New Jersey Counties with 57 licensed or certified Care Coordinators located in the County Boards of Social Services or One-Stop Career Centers.
+In fiscal year 2015, WFNJ SAI/BHI Care Coordinators conducted 8,920 assessments, 7,443 were assessed to need treatment, and of those assessed to need treatment 5,859 entered treatment (79%).

-TThe WFNJ SAI/BHI model offers a single-point of care coordination, using measures to ensure the most efficient course of action centered on client needs.
+The WFNJ SAI/BHI model offers a single-point of care coordination ensuring the most efficient course of action centered on client needs.
 This model also recognizes the strengths of the clients to achieve optimal outcomes, move clients seamlessly along the continuum of care, and emphasizes recovery, wellness, and self-sufficiency as the guiding values.
-Through the steadfast efforts of the WFNJ SAI/BHI, they have developed an accountable behavioral health system that has significantly assisted with attaining the State’s goals for quality care, accessibility of care, eliminating gaps in service, and cost effectiveness.
+Through the steadfast efforts of the WFNJ SAI/BHI, we have developed an accountable behavioral health system that has significantly assisted with attaining the State’s goals for quality care, accessibility of care, eliminating gaps in service, and cost effectiveness.